acsor/tuw-informatik-thesis/CONTRIBUTING.md

 # Contributing

 Any improvements and fixes are welcome!
+If you notice any inconsistencies with the official template, please open an issue.

 ## Development setup